Eventual-Inc/Daft/docs-v2/integrations/hudi.md

 ## Reading a Table

 To read from an Apache Hudi table, use the [`daft.read_hudi`](https://www.getdaft.io/projects/docs/en/stable/api_docs/doc_gen/io_functions/daft.read_hudi.html#daft.read_hudi) function.
-The following is an example snippet of loading an example table
+The following is an example snippet of loading an example table:

 === "🐍 Python"